LiteLDev/LegacyScriptEngine/docs/apis/DataAPI/PlayerData.md

     - `uuid`: Player's UUID.

 Tip: The player name stored in the XUID database is named corresponding to the player object. `realName` field.

+!!! tip
+  APIs below are added in LSE 0.8.13, using these API will make plugin not compitable with older version.
+#### Query player information by XUID

+`data.fromXuid(xuid)`

+- Parameters:
+  - xuid: `String`
+    The XUID of the player to query.
+- Return value: Player information entry, example: `{xuid:1145141919810,name:yjsp,uuid:2a30fa4a-3a63-3370-88a8-144a941101e2}`
+- Return value type: `Object`
+  - If the return value is `Null`, it means the query failed.

+#### Query player information by UUID

+`data.fromUuid(uuid)`

+- Parameters:
+  - uuid: `String`
+    The UUID of the player to query.
+- Return value: Player information entry, example: `{xuid:1145141919810,name:yjsp,uuid:2a30fa4a-3a63-3370-88a8-144a941101e2}`
+- Return value type: `Object`
+  - If the return value is `Null`, it means the query failed.

+#### Query player information by name

+`data.fromName(name)`

+- Parameters:
+  - name: `String`
+    The name of the player to query.
+- Return value: Player information entry, example: `{xuid:1145141919810,name:yjsp,uuid:2a30fa4a-3a63-3370-88a8-144a941101e2}`
+- Return value type: `Object`
+  - If the return value is `Null`, it means the query failed.